medovanx/WinRate_Calculator/README.md

 ## Notes

-In order to run the py file directly you need to install [PyQt6](https://pypi.org/project/PyQt6/) library.
+In order to run the py file throught the terminal you need to install [PyQt6](https://pypi.org/project/PyQt6/) library.

 If you like the easy way just download the [EXE release](https://github.com/medovanx/wr_calculator/releases/tag/portable) and open it.